Helium314/HeliBoard/README.md

 - **Is actually wanted**.
 Best check related open issues before you start working on a PR.
 Issues with "PR" and "contributor needed" labels are accepted, but still it would be good if you announced that you are working on it.
 If there is no issue related to your intended contribution, it's a good idea to open a new one to avoid disappointment of the contribution not being accepted.
 For small changes or fixing obvious bugs this step is not necessary.
 - **Is only about a single thing**.
 Mixing unrelated contributions into a single PR is hard to review and can get messy.
 - **Has a proper description**.
-What your coutribution does is usually less obvious to reviewers than for yourself.
+What your contribution does is usually less obvious to reviewers than for yourself.
 A good description helps a lot for understanding what is going on, and for separating wanted from unintended changes in behavior.
 - **Uses already in-place mechanism and take advantage of them**.
 In other terms, does not reinvent the wheel or uses shortcuts that could alter the consistency of the existing code.
 - **Has a low footprint**.
 Some parts of the code are executed very frequently, and the keyboard should stay responsive even on older devices.
 - **Does not bring any non-free code or proprietary binary blobs**.
 This also applies to code/binaries with unknown licenses.
 Make sure you do not introduce any closed-source library from Google.